NationalLibraryOfNorway/dhlab-app-vid-dahle/README.md

 - Static assets (images, data) must be in the `public/` directory
 - The `gh-pages` branch is automatically managed - do not edit it manually

+## Data Overview

+**Important Note about Cards vs. Records:**
+- The collection contains **4,144 unique physical card images**
+- These cards catalog **4,507 individual book records**
+- Some cards contain multiple books (e.g., different editions of the same work)
+- Each record in the data references its corresponding card image via the card ID

+This one-to-many relationship means you'll see the same card image displayed for multiple search results when that card catalogs more than one book.

 ## Data Setup

 The application expects the following data structure: